-4. Biennially, and at least 60 days before the forthcoming AGM, the Council shall elect a Fellow or Associate to be the incoming President-elect with effect from the forthcoming AGM, for a term of one year, until the subsequent AGM.

-The President-elect, if not then a member of the Council, shall be co-opted on to the Council from the date of the AGM as one of the co-options under Regulation 9(a) and shall as applicable continue to be so co-opted while President.

-A President-elect who is already a member of the Council shall remain a member of the Council for the relevant constituency whilst serving as President-elect, and as applicable President.
+4. Each year at least 60 days before the AGM the Council shall elect a Fellow or Associate to be President-elect with effect from the AGM.
+The President-elect, if not then a member of the Council, shall be co-opted on to the Council from the date of the AGM as one of the co-options under Regulation 9 (a) and shall continue to be so co-opted while President and Immediate Past President.
+A President-elect who is already a member of the Council shall remain a member of the Council for the relevant constituency whilst serving as President-elect, President and Immediate Past President.